auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 ## Problem #1: Swap Two Numbers

-Declare two integer variables `a` and `b` and initialize them with values provided by the user.
-Print both variables, swap their values, and print the variables again.
+Declare two integer variables, `a` and `b`, and initialize them with values provided by the user.
+Then, print both variables, swap their values, and print the variables again.

 ### Sample Input and Output